210119-java-enterprise/aftermath_p1/README.md

 currentSchema=<name of the schema you're working in>
 ```

-In order to load the application.properties file into Aftermath, use the MetaSchemaBuilder.addCredentials static method, like this:
+It should be noted that application.properties files have no quotes for their strings, so type your string values without quotes.
+In order to load the application.properties file into Aftermath, use the ConnectionFactory.addCredentials static method, like this:

 ```java
 try {